-In this subsection, we present the results of the simulations in which an outflow lasting 300 yr was added in the model.
-We concentrate first on a fiducial model with an outflow rate of $10^{-4}$ M $\odot$ yr-1 and a velocity of 5000 km s-1 (see Section 2.2.2).
-Fig. 8 shows the radial profiles for this run at different times.
+In this subsection we present the results of the simulations in which an outflow lasting 300 yr was added in the model.
+We concentrate first on a fiducial model with an outflow rate of $10^{-4}~\rm M\odot~\rm yr^{-1}$ and a velocity of 5,000 km/s (see § 2.2.2).
+Figure 8 shows the radial profiles for this run at different times.
 To avoid fluctuations, each profile is created averaging over 21 snapshots from the simulation, which encompass a period of 122 yr.
 Thus they are not to be taken as instantaneous states of the system, but as the averages over those periods.
 We show profiles taken just before the onset of the outflow, during the outflow, and 12-135 and 165-287 yr after the outflow.

 Before the outburst we have an unperturbed state in which the density and temperature profiles increase smoothly towards smaller radii.
 The only substructure present is that produced outside the inner arcsecond by the stellar winds.
-Note that these profiles differ from the control run profiles of the previous section (see Fig. 4) - here we have a steeper density and a shallower temperature profile.
-The difference is due to the different times at which the profiles are taken.
-For the instantaneous feedback profiles we took the system at $t \approx 1100$ yr, which, given the stellar positions along their orbits, corresponds to the present epoch.
-For the outburst simulations, that present time is 100 yr after the outburst finishes, so the 'before outflow' state is at $t \lesssim 700$ yr.
-The different stellar configurations at different times do produce different gas profiles, as it can be inferred from the capture rate versus time plot, Fig. 5.
+Notice that these profiles differ from the control run profiles of the previous section (see Fig. 4) - here

+Figure 7.
+"Capture rates" as a function of time for the different runs using the instantaneous feedback mode with $v_8=5$ and different outflow geometries.
+The line meanings are the same as in Fig.6.